Our story

 In many ways Raise The Cycle began when I was 12 and deeply unhappy about having my first period.
 Despite being well supported, there was something about the whole experience that felt wrong.
 I recall feeling that the moment should have been beautiful but instead I felt encumbered, uncomfortable and miserable.
 It took several decades for that to shift.

 Fast forward those few decades and I have been working in the field of menstruation in various forms since 2018.
-Most notably, I have been studying at Masters level with the renowned Dr Lara Owen, a leading academic and pioneer in the field, on her Contemporary Menstrual Studies course (Year One in 2022 and Year Two in 2025).
+Most notably, I achieved a Distinction across two years of studying at Masters level with the renowned Dr Lara Owen, a leading academic and pioneer in the field, on her Contemporary Menstrual Studies course (Year One in 2022 and Year Two in 2025).
 As part of the course, in Year One my research focused on menarche experienced in British institutions (e.g. in care settings, young offenders and schools etc).
 Most recently I have co-presented (to my course peers) on the difficulties of communicating menstrual pain (dysmenorrhea).
 All elements of my research interest have led me back to the significant importance of menstrual education being available pre-menarche and delivered from a whole cycle perspective.

 In 2021 I hosted the ‘Reclaiming Menarche’ podcast, a nine part series of conversations and stories around the importance of menarche and the benefits of reflecting on our early experience.
 Storytelling forms an important element of Raise the Cycle and is a core principle of our programme.